A History of Jesuit Education, growth and progress

 The Jesuits arrived in Australia in 1848 and over the next 20 or so years established communities and schools in both Adelaide (St Aloysius’ College in Sevenhill) and Melbourne (Xavier College in Kew) but until the late 1870s the Jesuits did not operate a school in Sydney.

-In 1878 the Catholic Archbishop of Sydney, Dr Roger Bede Vaughan, a Benedictine, met with Fr Joseph Dalton SJ and asked the Jesuits to found a college for boys in the growing Catholic community.
-A property known as St Kilda House on the corner of Cathedral Street and Palmer Street was rented for this purpose and its 45 students were admitted on 3 February 1879.
-The number gradually increased during the year to 115.
+Then, in 1878 the Catholic Archbishop of Sydney, Dr Roger Bede Vaughan, a Benedictine, met with Fr Joseph Dalton SJ and asked the Jesuits to found a College for boys to meet the needs of the growing Catholic community in Sydney.
+A property known as St Kilda House on the corner of Cathedral Street and Palmer Street was rented for this purpose.

-In September 1883 the College moved to a property known as Auburn Villa in Darlinghurst.
+In September, 1883 the College moved to a property known as Auburn Villa in Darlinghurst.
 This building was later demolished to make way for St Margaret's Maternity Hospital.
-The name "Auburn Villa" was changed on purchase to ‘St Aloysius’, the patron of youth.
-Numbers fluctuated considerably towards the end of the century.
-On 2 February 1903, the College relocated to its present site at Milsons Point.
+The name "Auburn Villa" was changed on purchase to ‘St Aloysius’, the patron Saint of Youth.